 Our Culture Imposes Heteronormativity on Lesbian, Gay, Bisexual, and Queer People Trying to Have or Having a Baby

-In our phone and video therapy sessions, we help individuals and couples talk about the intersection of your politics and the ways you’re experiencing trying to conceive, pregnancy, and parenting, as well as how you feel about all of it.
+We help individuals and couples talk about the intersection of your politics and the ways you’re experiencing trying to conceive, pregnancy, and parenting, as well as how you feel about all of it.
 Curiosity, slowing down, pacing, disruption, and care are all needed in equal measure.

 Your Queer Relationship and Family Can Look However You Want It to Look

 As a culture, we haven’t done a great job of creating family.
 It’s often insular, deprioritizing of community, hetero- and cis-normative, patriarchal, etc. At Tribeca Maternity, we appreciate the queerness of being queer, and believe that all relationships and families can and should look a lot of ways.
 You get to choose what your family looks like.
-In online therapy, we’ll talk about your choice of how you build your family, whether that is more traditional (if that’s what you want) or alternative chosen families.
+In therapy, we’ll talk about your choice of how you build your family, whether that is more traditional (if that’s what you want) or alternative chosen families.
 You may not decide to do what your parents did or even what your queer friends are doing.
 And that’s okay.

 We Are Fluent in Issues That Concern Queer Individuals, Couples, and Families, but We Also Don’t Assume (And Aren’t Afraid To Ask)